banzhaf/GPTP-2018-Chapter-Formatting/README.md

-# GPTP-2017-Chapter-Formatting
+# GPTP-2018-Chapter-Formatting
-Describes the formatting of chapters for the GPTP 2017 Book.
+Describes the formatting of chapters for the GPTP 2018 Book.
 Authors, please consider!

-## GPTP-2017 Proceedings Volume chapter preparation
+## GPTP-2018 Proceedings Volume chapter preparation

-This repository includes all the files you will need for preparing your GPTP 2017 Proceedings Volume chapter—including a template you should edit to include your chapter's text—except for image and BibTeX files you will need to provide.
+This repository includes all the files you will need for preparing your GPTP 2018 Proceedings Volume chapter—including a template you should edit to include your chapter's text—except for image and BibTeX files you will need to provide.

 ### Note

-This is a slightly updated version from last year's procedure, written up by Bill Tozier.
-This year, Wolfgang will be the main point of contact.
+This is essentially a copy of last year's procedure which is itself a variant of Bill Tozier's earlier recommendations.
+This year again, Wolfgang will be the main point of contact.
 Please take a moment to read through.

 ## Timeline

-1. Revised manuscripts are due on August 1, 2017
+1. Revised manuscripts are due on August 1, 2018
-2. Copy editing will be done internally by editors during the summer
+2. Copy editing will be done internally by editors during summer/early fall.
 3. Manuscripts will be returned to the author(s) as copy-editing is completed.
 Note this will involve _actual [copy editing](https://en.wikipedia.org/wiki/Copy_editing)_ and thus there may be important clarifications and improvements asked before the manuscript is complete.
-4. All manuscript work should be complete (including changes made in response to copy editing) by September 1, 2017
+4. Ideally, all manuscript work should be complete (including changes made in response to copy editing) by September 1, 2018.
-5. Book is to be submitted by September 1, 2017 to Springer.
+5. Book is to be submitted by September 1, 2018 to Springer.

 ## Simple start

 Just to make sure everything is set up correctly on your machine:

 1. Clone or download this repository; unzip it if necessary
-2. Navigate to the folder created, and then into `gptp2017-chapter`
+2. Navigate to the folder created, and then into `gptp2018-chapter`
 3. Open the file `author.tex` in your LaTeX editor of choice
 4. Render the document (all dependencies used by the example chapter, including images and references, are already here in this directory)
 5. Take a moment to look over the document produced.
 It's loaded with helpful information for your own manuscript preparation!